taocode/taocode.com/src/posts/2-simple-health-habit-changes-one-year-later.md

 May 20, 2020 — I was in a minor health crisis if I'd bother to pay attention to my weight.
 The daily walks around the neighborhood weren't enough to offset the cheese and crispy-crunchy late-night *and overnight* snacking.

-To my thinking: *30 minutes everyday* is better than *1 hour every-other-day* and *eating less is key to weight loss*
+To my thinking: *30 minutes everyday* is better than *1 hour every-other-day* and *eat nutritionally dense food* and *eating less* are key to weight loss.

 ## 1) Exercise: 30+ minutes/day